jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 make modifications to a delegated table and need not be trusted by the delegee.
 The namespace segment may be further delegated to others.

-The delegation tree maintains security and consistency through a distributed consensus algorithm.
+The delegation trees maintain security and consistency through a distributed consensus algorithm.
 When a participant receives an update, they verify and submit it to the consensus layer, after which, if successful, the change is applied to its associated table.
 Clients may query any number of trusted servers and expect the result to be correct barring widespread collusion.